LudovicoPapalia/you_should_pass_access-management-bot-for-telegram/README.md

 python bot_ammission_toshare_v1.py
 ```
 The bot will now listen for join requests and messages, handling them according to the configured logic.

+**To work correctly the bot must be added as admin of groups A and B and must be able to read ALL messages sent**

 ## Technical Details